zuomuniao/awesome-nodejs/README.md

 * [chai](https://github.com/chaijs/chai) - BDD / TDD assertion framework for node.js and the browser that can be paired with any testing framework.

 # Other Awesome Lists
-Other amazingly awesome lists can be found in the [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) list.
+Other amazingly awesome lists can be found in the [awesome-awesome](https://github.com/emijrp/awesome-awesome) and [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) projects.

 # Contributing